eylonshm/easyLog/README.md

 That's it!
 You've customized the keyboard shortcut for using this extension.
 Now all you need to do is select a text and use the new keyboard shortcut to create logs

+## Configuration Options

+You can customize the sign used in the log message by modifying the extension settings:

+1. Open Visual Studio Code.
+2. Go to `File` > `Preferences` > `Settings`, or press `Ctrl + ,`.
+3. Search for "Easy Log Sign" in the search bar.
+4. Choose your desired sign from the dropdown menu:
+   - Arrow (=>)
+   - Colon (:)
+   - None (No sign)

+Additionally, you can specify the log type (log, warn, error) by selecting the appropriate option from the "Easy Log Type" dropdown menu.